 California developed the Desired Results for Children and Families system to improve program quality in early care and education and before- and after-school programs serving children ages birth to 12 and their families.

-Desired Results for Children and Families was designed to move away from a process oriented compliance model to a focus on child and family outcomes.
-The system was created by the Child Development Division (CDD) and the Early Education and Support Division of the California Department of Education (CDE).
+Desired Results for Children and Families was designed to move away from a process-oriented compliance model to a focus on child and family outcomes.
+The system is implemented by California Department of Education (CDE) Early Learning and Care Division (ELCD).

 All CDE-funded child care and development programs are expected to contribute to six desired results: